realA10001986/Dash-Gauges/README.md

 This leads to the firmware update and audio upload page.

-In order to upload a new firmware, such as published in the [Release packages](https://github.com/realA10001986/Dash-Gauges/releases), select the "**dashgauges-A10001986.ino.nodemcu-32s.bin**" or "**Dash-Gauges_vX.YY.bin**" file as contained in the Release package in the _top_ file selector and click *Update*.
+In order to upload a new firmware, such as published in the [Release packages](https://github.com/realA10001986/Dash-Gauges/releases), select the "**dashgauges-A10001986-Vx.xx.bin**" or "**Dash-Gauges_vX.YY.bin**" file as contained in the Release package in the _top_ file selector and click *Update*.

-You can also install the Dash Gauges' sound-pack on this page; download the sound-pack (which is included in every [Release package](https://github.com/realA10001986/Dash-Gauges/releases)), extract it and select the resulting DGA.bin file in the _bottom_ file selector.
-Finally, click "Upload".
+You can also install the Dash Gauges' sound-pack on this page: Download the sound-pack (which is included in every [Release package](https://github.com/realA10001986/Dash-Gauges/releases)), extract it and select the resulting DGA.bin file in the _bottom_ file selector.
+Finally, click *Upload*.
 Note that an SD card is required for this operation.

 See also [here](#firmware-installation--firmware-update).